 - Booted Ubuntu 15.10 from the USB

-- Installed this package
+- Installed the

 - sudo apt-get install gparted